-Given the whole student loan debt issue and controversy, there have been plenty of solutions offered by various different companies and businesses.
-These solutions included refinancing, consolidation, some income-driven repayment plans, and even loan forgiveness.
+Given the whole student loan debt issue and controversy, there have been plenty of solutions offered by various different companies and the government.
+These solutions included refinancing with student loan consolidation companies, some income-driven repayment plans, and even loan forgiveness.
 The associated companies and entities happened to be legitimatized businesses as well as the federal government.

 These solutions really do help people who sign up for them, but for all of the legitimate and helpful offers out there, there are a couple of scams to avoid.
 Long story short, there are plenty of illegitimate “solutions” offered to vulnerable and desperate student loan borrowers that simply aim to scam someone out of their money.